This post may contain affiliate links.

 2. Watch out for your tail swing

 For those who have never driven a larger vehicle, the concept of tail swing might be quite new.
 It is a vital dynamic that we have seen damage many RVs over the years.

 RV HACK #46: Calculate your RV tail swing to avoid hitting anything while maneuvering.

 Did you know that the tail of an RV can swing outward approximately 1 foot for every 3 feet of length behind the rear axle?
 When maneuvering your RV in tight spaces like gas stations and campsites, it can be easy to hit a pole, tree, or other objects when making a turn.
 Calculate your tail swing by measuring the distance between your rear axle to the rear bumper of your RV and dividing by 3.
 Stay at least that distance away from any object if you know you’ll be turning, to maintain a safe clearance.
 If you are driving a triple-axle RV, measure from the middle axle to the rear of the RV and divide by 3 and maintain at least that distance.

 So, if you have 12 feet of RV length behind that point, the tail of your RV could swing out 4 feet.
 That is quite a bit and was a major factor in this accident.
 The truck towing the fifth wheel drove by just fine, but when he made the turn, the tail of the fifth wheel swung out into the front of the Class A motorhome, about halfway through the turn, and got stuck.

 3. Pay close attention to RV site selection

-Personally, we like that, so we can choose the site best suited to us and our RV.
-When you’re staying at a campground that pre-assigns your campsite, you usually provide your rig size (and number of slides as well) when booking, which enables management to allocate an appropriate site for your RV size.
+Personally, we like that.
+So we can choose the site best suited to us and our RV.
+When you’re staying at a campground that pre-assigns your campsite, you usually provide your rig size (and number of slides) when booking, enabling management to allocate an appropriate site for your RV size.